Hacking, Accusations Of Clickbait Affecting Many Popular YouTubers

 In addition to the channel compromise, many YouTubers came under fire in recent weeks for allegedly generating video and channel views through the use of clickbait titles.

-Clickbait, a pejorative term used amongst many online content sites, is the act of enticing viewers to click on your article or video, often through titles that may or may not relate to the content posted.
+Clickbait, a pejorative term used amongst many online content sites, is the act of enticing viewers to click on your article or video through titles that may or may not relate to the content posted.

 In an article written for Complex, Matt Welty noted how many creators in the niche sneaker community generate their views through clickbait titles and often piggy back on other creators for video ideas.